HabanaAI/Model-References/PyTorch/nlp/bloom/README.md

 ### Script Modifications
 Major changes done to original model from [bigscience/bloom](https://huggingface.co/bigscience/bloom/tree/main) repository:
 * Added HPU support.
-* Moved constant computation, such as hidden dimension size, to occur once on CPU
 * Used Torch GELU in lieu of re-implementing GELU in Python
 * Added Habana-specific hardware optimizations:
   * Implemented a static shape model
   * Added HPU graph support
-  * Added custom HPU-optimized beam-search and greedy-search implementations
+  * Added custom HPU-optimized generation loop

 ## Known Issues
 * Changing certain parameters, such as `--max_length`, `--use_kv_cache` or `--static_shapes`, can alter the shapes used in the model and in turn enable or disable certain numerical optimizations.
 This may affect the generated output.
 * Unspecified order of reductions in DeepSpeed may change the output between executions.
+To circumvent this `HCL_USE_IN_ORDER_COLLECTIVE_GAUDI2` is set to `1` by default.
+Running with `HCL_USE_IN_ORDER_COLLECTIVE_GAUDI2=0` allows potential performance improvement at the cost of introducing output non-determinism.
+* Current implementation of HPU graphs introduces big overhead in memory usage.
+Consider running without them in scenarios with large batch sizes.
+* `torch.index_copy*` operations on HPU can be slow.
+A workaround for this has been introduced and it's enabled by default.
+To disable it run with `WA_INDEX_COPY=0`.
+Note that this workaround increases memory usage and may lead to OutOfMemory errors n bigger max_length/batch_size scenarios.
+* Current implementation of `no_repeat_ngram_size` requires offloading certain operations to CPU.
+This has a negative impact on performance.